sted9000/slvrsluger/hand-of-the-day/_posts/2020-04-30-hand-of-day.md

 ---
-date: 2020-04-XX
+date: 2020-04-30
 layout: blog
 author: slvrsluger
-title: Hand of the Day - XX
+title: Hand of the Day - 37
-tags:
+tags: gambit preflop
 ---
 And as the last hand of the day (at least in this iteration of it).
 A trivial and useless exercise, much like this whole endeavor.
 Not my best work.
 I learned (what not to do).